WorldFishCenter/rappseq/site/content/pathogens/streptococus-agalacitae-iii-st283-test.md

   - Do not consume raw farmed fish products contaminated with this pathogen
 safety:
   - Known to primarily infect humans
-  - Limited reports in fish but high risk for transmission from fish to human acquired from eating raw farmed freshwater fish products
+  - Limited reports in freshwater fish but high risk for transmission from fish to human acquired from handling and eating raw farmed freshwater fish products
 hosts:
   - host_name: Fish
     host_type: aquatic food